-As guardian of the person, you have the authority to consent to the minor’s application for a driver’s license.
-If you consent, you will become liable for any civil damages that may result if the minor causes an accident.
+As guardian of the minor student, you have the authority to consent to the minor’s application for a driver’s license.
+If you consent, you will become liable for any civil and/or property damages that may result if the minor causes an accident.
 The law requires that anyone signing the DMV application obtain insurance to cover the minor.
 The host family is not allowed to take the student to the DMV, include the student on their own insurance or provide driver’s training.
 All of these activities are the responsibility of the guardian.

 Change of address

 A guardian must notify the school (international program office) in writing in advance to notify of any upcoming change in the address of either the child or the guardian.
 This includes any changes that result from the child’s leaving the guardian’s home or returning to the home country.
 The guardian must always obtain permission from the International Director or Program Coordinator before moving the child to another host home or remove the child from the current host home.
-If the student does not live with the guardian, the guardian/student must be placed in a host home.
+If the student does not live with the guardian, the student must be placed in a host home.
 All host home placements are required to go through the WCHS host family coordinator.
 Guardians must contact the school’s international program office to obtain necessary paperwork.

 Misconduct of the child